ourchurchtoo/website/src/posts/2021-03-26-belonging.md

 layout: layouts/post.njk
 title: Belonging
 date: 2021-03-26T20:48:19.474Z
+image: /img/uploads/forest-benjamin.jpg
 contributor:
   - Joann Renee Boswell
 tags:
   - mission
   - family
 category: Poetry
+short_description: about all of our various theological beliefs within the same church building, and I struggle to feel like I fit in, and I can see others feeling the same way -- how labels are unhelpful, because we're all the same underneath, all made of the stars
 ---
 we thrash —\
 toddlers spilling\
 emotions like warm\